ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

         'timeout'  => 0.2,
 ));
 ```
-Note that because this is defined as an array, you can copy this bit of code for as many database `slaves` as you’d like to setup.
+Note that because this is defined as an array, you can copy this bit of code for as many database `replicas` as you’d like to setup.

 Save your changes.

 **Configure WordPress**

-Edit file `/var/www/wordpress/wp-config.php` and the following entry to define `MySQL2` as the `slave` host.
+Edit file `/var/www/wordpress/wp-config.php` and the following entry to define `MySQL2` as the `replicas` host.
 ```
-/** MySQL slave hostname */
+/** MySQL replica hostname */
 define( 'SLAVE_DB_HOST', '10.10.12.5:3306' );
 ```